 Welcome to the Banksia Study Group Website.

-The Banksia Study Group is one of about 20 Study Groups within the Australian Native Plants Society (Australia).
+The Banksia Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia).
 Our aim is to further knowledge about the cultivation, propagation and conservation of members of the genus Banksia - specifically the approximately 80 'non Dryandra' species.
 The Study Group does not accept the reclassification of the genus Dryandra into an expanded Banksia genus - see "Dryandra or Banksia" below.
 A separate study group (the Dryandra Study Group) exists to investigate those plants.

 If you are interested in the cultivation, propagation, conservation and appreciation of Australia's native flora, especially banksias, why not consider joining and helping to promote these beautiful plants more widely.